jonnor/ESC-CNN-microcontroller/report/report.md

 In the FP-SENSING1 example used, the spectrogram computation already use ARM-specific optimized codepaths from CMSIS, albeit with floating-point and not fixed-point.

+Taking into account the preprocessing time, with the Stride-DS-24 model, the microcontroller would be able to sleep for approximately 80% of the time even when classifications are performed every 720 ms analysis window (real-time).

 This is an opportunity for end-to-end models that take raw-audio as input instead of requiring preprocessed spectrograms (ref section \ref{section:audio-waveform-models}),